PhotoboothProject/photobooth/faq/faq.md

 Troubleshooting / Debugging:

 - **Important: For WLAN connected screens you must make sure to set the IP address of the Photobooth web server in the admin settings - section "General"**.
 The loopback IP (127.0.0.1) does not work, it has to be the exact IP address of the Photobooth web server, to which the remote display connects to.
+- Having trouble?
   - Switch Photobooth to DEV mode. (admin screen -> expert view -> general section)
   - Reload the Photobooth homepage
   - Check the browser developer console for error logs
-- Check the server logs for errors (file `data/tmp/remotebuzzer_server.log`).
+  - Check the server logs for errors (file `data/tmp/remotebuzzer_server.log`)
-- If there is no errors logged but hardware buttons still do not trigger
+  - If there is no errors logged but hardware buttons still do not trigger:
     - GPIO interrupts might be disabled.
 Check file `/boot/config.txt` and remove / disable the following overlay `dtoverlay=gpio-no-irq` to enable interrupts for GPIOs.
     - GPIOs may not be configured as PULLUP.
 The configuration for this is done in fie `/boot/config.txt` by adding the GPIO numbers in use as follows - you **must reboot** the Raspberry Pi in order to activate changes in this setting.

 ```
          gpio=16,17,20,21,22,26,27=pu
 ```

     - For the Shutdown button to work, `www-data` needs to have the necessary sudo permissions.
 This is done by the `install-raspian.sh` script or can be manually added as

 ```
      cat >> /etc/sudoers.d/020_www-data-shutdown << EOF